przemyslawkarcz/Roulette/README.md

 To play go to the Main class.

 Technologies used in the project are:
-IDE: IntelliJ Idea Community
+IDE - IntelliJ Idea Community;
-Java: 1.8
+Java - 1.8

 Contact data: